Child’s UTMA is Ending – What Protection Exists?

 Contribute to a Limited Liability Company

 UTMA law provides that a custodian may “invest the custodial property.”
 Therefore, he or she may contribute custodial property to a limited liability company (LLC) or similar entity in exchange for an LLC ownership interest.
-The LLC manager has control over investment and distribution of LLC property, which may consist of securities or other investment normally made in UTMA accounts.
+The LLC manager has control over investment and distribution of LLC property, which may consist of securities or other investments normally made in UTMA accounts.

 The custodian may invest UTMA funds in qualified tuition programs commonly known as “529 plans.”
 Such plans are under the control of a designated person and, as such, the funds are put beyond the reach of the child who is about to reach majority.